-If you're looking for a criminal justice career that can take you all over the world, look into a career as a Diplomatic Security special agent.
+If you're looking for a criminal justice career that can take you all over the world, look into a career as a diplomatic security special agent (also known as DSS agent).
 These special agents are part of the Bureau of Diplomatic Security, an agency that offers protective services to members of the government, leads worldwide investigations into crimes, and ensures that Americans abroad are safe.
-This is just one of many careers in the field of criminal justice you can pursue with the right education.
 Explore our site to learn more about similar careers, then contact the schools in your area to compare their programs.
 We make it simple to contact multiple schools at once, so you can gather all the right information before you make a decision to enroll.

-In addition to educational requirements, you must have a certain amount of work experience to qualify for a Diplomatic Security special agent job.
+In addition to educational requirements, you must have a certain amount of work experience to qualify for a DSS agent job.
 The Bureau requires at least one year of work experience that demonstrates your ability to take on increasing amounts of responsibility, use information to make informed choices, and communicate well with other people.
 The Bureau may investigate your work experience to determine if it is eligible.
 Further education may take the place of this work experience requirement.
-You need at least 18 credits of post-Bachelor's degree study.
-A Master's degree can fulfill this requirement and make you a more well-rounded job applicant.
+You need at least 18 credits of post-bachelor's degree study.
+A master's degree can fulfill this requirement and make you a more well-rounded job applicant.

 The career outlook may be promising for those with a lot of experience and relevant education.
-Diplomatic Security special agents receive the highest level of security clearance, so only a small percentage of those who apply can make it through the hiring process.
-If you want to have a better chance of getting a special agent job, you may wish to tailor your work experience and educational endeavors to this career.
-Getting experience in international affairs or learning a second language may be beneficial.
-Of course, there are several types of security-focused careers in the field of criminal justice you can pursue that have lower security requirements.
-Speak to each school about their graduates' success in finding positions in this area.
+DSS agents receive the highest level of security clearance, so only a small percentage of those who apply make it through the hiring process.
+Gaining experience in international affairs or learning a second language may be that something extra to officially enter this field of work.

-The Bureau of Diplomatic Security reports that the 2017 base salary for Diplomatic Security special agents is between $43,226 and $58,092.
-You may get an increased salary if you have military experience or law enforcement experience.
-Your salary may increase by one step for each year of experience in these fields.
+The Bureau of Diplomatic Security reports that the 2017 base salary for diplomatic security special agents is between $43,226 and $58,092.
+You may get an increased salary if you have military or law enforcement experience.
+Your salary may increase by one step for each year of experience.